gvwilson/sdxjs/module-loader/index.md

 While we're not going to handle circular dependencies, modules do need to be able to load other modules.
 To enable this,
-we need to provide the module with a function called `require` as it's loading.
+we need to provide the module with a function called `require` that it can call as it's loading.
-As in <x key="file-interpolator"></x>, this function checks a cache to see if the file being asked for has already been loaded, loads it and saves it if necessary, and either way returns the result.
+As in <x key="file-interpolator"></x>, this function checks a cache to see if the file being asked for has already been loaded.
+If not, it loads it and saves it;
+either way, it returns the result.

+Our cache needs to be careful about how it identifies files so that it can detect duplicates loading attempts that use different names.
+For example,
-Suppose that `major.js` loads `subdir/first.js` and `subdir/second.js`.
+suppose that `major.js` loads `subdir/first.js` and `subdir/second.js`.
 When `subdir/second.js` loads `./first.js`,
-our system needs to realize that it's already in memory.
+our system needs to realize that it already has that file even though the path looks different.
 We will use <g key="absolute_path">absolute paths</g> as cache keys so that every file has a unique, predictable key.